JellyChain1/dexcoin1docs/termsandconditions.md

 3. Privacy Policy

-Your use of the wallet and website is also governed by our Privacy Policy [link to Privacy Policy], which outlines how we collect, use, and protect your personal information.
+Your use of the wallet and website is also governed by our Privacy Policy https://github.com/JellyChain1/dexcoin1docs/blob/main/privacypolicy.md, which outlines how we collect, use, and protect your personal information.

 4. Account Security